BilboBackend/AudioConverter/README.md

 To convert a file simply use the command:

-`audio_bit_converter --filename <filename>`
+`audio_bit_converter --filenames <filenames>`

 This will create a 16 bit version of the file in the same directory as the file.

+The --filenames flag takes multiple inputs either separated by spaces, but also support regex.

-There are optional arguments as --bits <bits> to specify the number of bits wanted for conversion, and a verbose flag that can be either true or false, which provides some conversion info.
+There are optional arguments as --bits <bits> to specify the number of bits, 8, 16 or 24, wanted for conversion, and a verbose flag which provides some conversion info.

 `audio_bit_converter --filename <filename> --bits 16 --verbose true`

+If you want to specify a destination folder you can simply use the flag `--destination`, this will specify a string, which will be prepended to the filenames.